syncfusion-content/blazor-docs/blazor/dropdown-list/popup-setting.md

 ### TextOverflow

-You can see width of the popup is less than the text, then text-overflow:ellipsis will be automatically appeared.
+When the width of popup is less than text's width, then text-overflow:ellipsis style will be automatically appeared.

 In the below sample PopupWidth is set as 100px then text-overflow:ellipsis is automatically applied